mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 He said, "From where [does the] pain come?"
 The striking his toes ... there is no pain [there], because striking the toes is exactly dynamic working.
 Becoming one with the rock, becoming one with his toes, and ears, and [the] road, and his consciousness, and the whole body; and he stumbled over, that's all.
 So, all delusions completely drop off.
 Nothing.

-After that: [a] little moment, immediately you can hear the sound of raindrops, and then that is "ouch."
+After that, [a] little moment, immediately you can hear the sound of raindrops, and then that is "ouch."
 That is really "ouch."
-But that is nothing but, I told you yesterday, one drop of rain – a drop of dew, after creating sixty moments.
+But that is nothing but, I told you yesterday, one drop of rain – a drop of dew, after squeezing sixty [instants].
 Squeezing the rocks, and his body and nails, and his consciousness; squeezing [all that] simultaneously, and then you can get one drop of dew.
 That is [the] result.
 And then, you say, scream.

 ##### 9:44